 "We were only two for a very long time," says Fuerte.
 "Initially we only had a few clients – most of them were friends.
 We worked a lot together to have a big portfolio and develop Hey's style.
 International clients also came and over time we started to have a lot more projects."

-Now the studio is five strong, with designer and typographer Mikel Romero, Eva Vesikansa who joined as a student in 2013, and creative manager Paula Sánchez who joined earlier this year.
+Since then the studio has added designer and typographer Mikel Romero, Eva Vesikansa, who joined as a student in 2013, and creative manager Paula Sánchez.

 Situated in the historical neighbourhood of Barrio Gótico in Barcelona, Hey works out of a shared workspace.
 "Our location is very inspirational," continues Fuerte.
 "Before arriving to the studio we pass through theatres, shops, galleries, institutional buildings and so on, and see people and daily scenes that give us ideas for projects."